 Theoretical Computer Science

-The study of theoretical computer science focuses on a deeper understanding of the basic principles underlying contemporary information technologies, including non-classical computing systems such as neural networks or quantum computers.
+The study of theoretical computer science is focused on a deeper understanding of the basic principles underlying contemporary information technologies, including non-classical computing systems such as neural networks or quantum computers.
 In addition to the active acquisition of theoretical and technical knowledge, special emphasis is placed on the development of abstract thinking.

 |Czech study program|

-Where to go after this study?
+Where after this study?

 Meet successful graduates

-We are preparing more information about graduates for you.
+We are preparing more information about graduates.